AUBL Miami Rules and Regulations Updated 11/19/19

-The American United Baseball League (AUBL) Miami has been established with one age division, 18+.
+The American United Baseball League (AUBL) Miami has been established as an adult baseball league age 18+.
+There are two divisions.
+The American League Division is considered a “pro” division for the top teams in AUBL Miami.
+The National League Division is considered a “prospect” division for teams to prove themselves in AUBL Miami.
+All rules listed apply to both divisions.
 The rules given below are used as guidelines.
 MLB rules shall apply to those areas not specifically addressed by AUBL Miami.
 The League President reserves the right to suspend or expel any player, manager, or coach who fails to abide by these rules.

 Section 1 Uniform, Helmets, Baseballs, Bats and Cleats